ConcernedHobbit/ConcernedHobbit/README.md

 🕴️ Looking to recruit some developers in Finland?
 [TKO-äly ry.](https://tko-aly.fi) has a [job board](https://jobs.tko-aly.fi).
 You can reach a lot of enthusiastic junior & senior developers for a variety of roles.
 Contact me for more information 👀

+💻 I'm spending summer 2022 as a frontend dev. summer trainee.

-🤩 ... me?
-Sure, let's discuss!
+🤩 Want to hire me?
 If you took a look at my repos and something sparked,
 don't hesitate to contact me!
-I have my CV ready to rock & roll 🗞️ (interested in 😌 _0- or low-hour positions_ starting 🍂 _sept.
+I have my CV ready to rock & roll 🗞️
+(interested in 😌 _0- or low-hour positions_ starting 🍂 _sept.
 2022_)

 ---